Chen Jiongming: Founding of the China Zhi Gong Party

 On 10 October 1925, the Hongmen Zhigong Association (洪門致公堂) of the Americas, a large Chinese fraternal organization, was formally reorganized in San Francisco into a political party, the China Zhi Gong Party (中國致公黨).
 Disillusioned by Sun's "sovietized" KMT, they elected Chen Jiongming as their first chairman.
 The party moved its headquarters to Hong Kong in 1926 and rapidly gained members among overseas Chinese.
 Its platform called for a federal republic, a multiparty system, protection of basic freedoms, and an independent judiciary.

 Advocacy for federalism

 In 1927, Chen published A Proposal for the Unification of China (中國統一芻議, Zhongguo tongyi chuyi), which reiterated his federalist philosophy.
 He argued for a democratic China built from the bottom up, with power shared between central, provincial, and local governments.
 The scholar Zhang Binglin, in his foreword to the book, praised Chen's moderation and reason, contrasting it with Sun Yat-sen's Soviet-style one-party dictatorship.
-After the Mukden Incident in 1931, Chen issued an open letter to the Chinese people, warning of the dangers of Japanese aggression and Communist influence and exhorting them to rise above factionalism to save the nation.
+After the Mukden Incident in 1931, Chen issued an open letter to the Chinese people, warning of the dangers of Japanese aggression and Communist influence and exhorting them to rise above factionalism.